nasif-co/Asterism/Code Descriptions/Web Visualization.md

 ```
 Here we control the fill of the light-object, the little ball moving from left to right.
 The three 'if's set the alpha value:

-* Slowly maps out to 0 if it is in the corners, disappearing.
+* Slowly maps out to 0 if it is at the limits of the visualization area, disappearing.
 * Stays at full brightness if it is inside the range of the bulbs.

-Once that is calculated, we call the lightObject function that has the required geometric instructions for drawing the shape of the ball.
-These instructions are modificed using the parameters the function is called with (1st parameter is x position, 2nd is y position and 3rd is the alpha value).
+Once that is calculated, we call the lightObject function.
+This function executes all the required geometric instructions for drawing the shape of the ball/light-object.
+These instructions are modified using the arguments that are passed to the function when it is called: 1st parameter is X position, 2nd is Y position and 3rd is the alpha value).

 After this, we draw the bulbs as they react to the movement of the light-object: